-On annual basis the Board of Directors shall carry out a self-assessment and an assessment of the Chief Operating Officer, General Managers, Group Financial Controller, Heads of Departments, Senior Managers and Key Function Holders in order to confirm that these are still 'fit and proper' and that individuals with multiple appointments are able to dedicate enough time and resources to carry out their roles effectively.
+On annual basis the Board of Directors shall carry out a self-assessment, together with an assessment of the Chief Officers, Chief Officers, Financial Controller, Heads of Departments, Senior Managers and Key Function Holders to confirm that these are still 'fit and proper'.
+This also includes asking the individual to confirm that there were no changes from the Personal Questionnaires submitted to the MFSA in relation to their position and that any individuals with multiple appointments can dedicate enough time and resources to carry out their roles effectively.

-B.3 Risk Management System including the Own Risk and Solvency Assessment
+B.3 Risk Management System